Welcoming a New Class of Freshman Students

 Non-Accredited High Schools

-Applicants who are home-schooled or who have not successfully completed high school must submit standard test scores (ACT composite minimum of 18 or old SAT combined minimum of 860 or 970 on the new SAT) and successfully complete the Accuplacer test (see “Other Admission Criteria”).
+Applicants who are home-schooled or who have not successfully completed high school must submit standard test scores (ACT composite minimum of 18 or 960 on the SAT) and successfully complete the Accuplacer test (see “Other Admission Criteria”).

-Home-schooled students: Home-schooled students must present summaries of their educational experiences, which may include portfolios and transcripts, as well as standardized test scores (ACT composite minimum of 18 or old SAT combined minimum of 860 or 970 on the new SAT).
+Home-schooled students: Home-schooled students must present summaries of their educational experiences, which may include portfolios and transcripts, as well as standardized test scores (ACT composite minimum of 18 or 960 on the SAT).

-Not completed high school: Students who are not high school graduates must present qualifying GED scores or, in some cases, may qualify as undergraduate special students (see below).
-Applicants who have not graduated from a regionally accredited high school and were not home-schooled must submit qualifying scores on the General Education Development Test (GED) and any transcripts reflecting academic performance in high school.
+Not completed high school: Students who are not high school graduates must present a High School Equivalency (HSE) Diploma or, in some cases, may qualify as undergraduate special students (see below).
+Applicants who have not graduated from a regionally accredited high school and were not home-schooled must submit a High School Equivalency (HSE) Diploma and any transcripts reflecting academic performance in high school.

 All applicants may be required, at the discretion of the admitting IHL institution, to appear for an on-campus interview.